To read the texts click on the texts: Acts 2:1--11; 1 Cor12:3b-7, 12-13; Jn20:19-23

 The unity which this love brings is summarized by Paul in his first letter to the Corinthians.
 The Spirit is at work in each of us, always fresh and always new, waiting to be translated into the language of our own lives, into the language of love.

 Our world, however, is still tongue-tied.
 Babel, the parable of our first clash of cultures and failure to communicate, is more than a mythic explanation of the differences among nations and languages.
-It is a description of the human condition itself.
+It is an apt description of the human condition itself.
 We often do not understand one another even when we speak the same language.
 We remain stymied by our fundamental inability to accept the differences among us.

 It is only to an extent that we make an effort to accept the other, no matter how different or foreign, that we come to understand the language of God.
 Only then is Babel turned to Pentecost.